m-kupiec/compendium-javascript/README.md

 Execution context data structure stores information about a given function call, including:
 - current place in the control flow
-- current variables, value of `this`
+- current variables, the value of `this`

 Nested execution contexts are stored in the call stack (LIFO order) as frames